BramOtte/L-js/README.md

 # L-js
-a simple javascript library for interacting with the DOM
+A simple javascript library for interacting with the DOM